MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-uv-anomalies-fl.md

 ## Arguments

 * *y_series*: The name of the input table column containing the values of the series to be anomaly detected.
-* *tsid*: The name of the input table column containing the time series id.
+* *tsid*: The name of the input table column containing the time series ID.
 Optional parameter, can be omitted if analyzing a single time series.
 * *sensitivity*: An integer in the range [0-100] specifying the anomaly detection sensitivity.
 0 is the least sensitive detection, while 100 is the most sensitive one (that is, even a small deviation from the expected baseline would be tagged as anomaly).
 Optional parameter, default is 85.

 ## Usage